American Top 40: Casey Kasem's American Top 40: The 1970s and 1980s

+In 2006, Premiere Networks entered into an agreement with XM Satellite Radio to broadcast replays of the 1970s and 1980s Kasem-era American Top 40 shows, but found that their archives only contained some of the master tapes and no hard copies.
+Rob Durkee connected Premiere Networks with Shannon Lynn, who after a conversation with Kasem, agreed to provide his copies of American Top 40 to Premiere for broadcast on satellite radio.

-On August 4, 2006, XM Satellite Radio began replays of the original 1970s and 1980s AT40 shows with Kasem that were digitally remastered from the original vinyl LPs and open-reel master tapes by Shannon Lynn of Charis Music Group.
+On August 4, 2006, XM Satellite Radio began replays of the original 1970s and 1980s AT40 shows with Kasem using Lynn's digital remasters with some modifications.
 The event began with a weekend long marathon of original shows, with AT40 then being added as a regular show on two of XM's Decades channels, "The 70s on 7" and "The 80s on 8".
 With the merger of Sirius Satellite Radio and XM Satellite Radio, these AT40 shows began airing on both services on November 15, 2008.
 On the 70s on 7, it replaced the 'Satellite Survey', a Top 30 countdown of 1970s hits, produced by Sirius and hosted by Dave Hoeffel.
 On the 80s on 8, it replaced 'The Big 40' countdown produced by Sirius and hosted by Nina Blackwood.
 As of October 11, 2009, Sirius XM replaced the AT40 countdown on 80s on 8 and debuted a revised version of 'The Big 40' countdown now co-hosted by three of the five original MTV VJs: Nina Blackwood, Mark Goodman and Alan Hunter (Martha Quinn was a fourth co-host from 2009 to 2015).

-Sirius XM "70s on 7" currently runs AT40 each Saturday at 12 pm with encore broadcasts the following Sunday at 9 am and at 12 midnight (Eastern Time).
+Sirius XM "70s on 7" currently runs AT40 each Saturday beginning at 12 noon, with encore broadcasts the following Sunday at 9 am and at 12 midnight (Eastern Time).
 Most show dates roughly correspond to the current week in real time.
 A random episode is also featured on J.J.
 Walker's show on "70s on 7" Thursdays at 9 pm ET.
 The mix of AT40 episodes being run on XM include the year-end countdowns, which are typically run in two parts: the first half (Nos.
 100 through 51) in one time slot, and then the second half (Nos.
 50 through 1) in the following time slot.
 The AT40 specials are also part of XM's rotation; for instance, "AT40 Goes to the Movies" aired prior to the 2007 Academy Awards, and on February 24, "The Top 40 Acts of the 80s So Far" aired on XM 80s the first week of July 2007.
 Also, "The Top 40 Songs of the Disco Era (1974–1979)" aired on Sirius XM "70s on 7" the second weekend of July 2011.
 As of the weekend of February 11, 2023, the 6am and noon Saturday editions were discontinued and replaced by a single 9 am Saturday airing, with the Sunday airing moved to noon Eastern time.